 When you type a search query into Google, you might have noticed adverts at the top and along the side.
 Well, these are Google ads.

 Those clever boffins at Google HQ match the adverts with exactly what you’re looking for.
-This makes them a highly effective marketing tool.
+This makes them a highly effective marketing tool for personal trainers.

 People who are searching for something are already interested in it – they either want more info or they want to buy.
 For example, someone searching for ‘personal trainer near me’ is clearly interested in fitness coaching.
 This means they’re a pretty warm lead – they want what you offer, all you need to do is convince them that you’re the best choice.